Flintshire Midweek Bowling League

 5.7 Neither Captain has any right to alter the playing order of the opposing team except by mutual agreement with the opposing Captain.

 5.8 The score of 21-

-6.1 Matches must be played on the specified dates in the League Handbook
+6.1 Matches must be played on the specified dates as shown on the League website.

 6.3 Fixtures may be brought forward if mutually agreed by both captains.
 The Fixture Secretary must be notified of this change prior to the match being played.

 6.4 There must be no alterations to start times other than defined in Rule 5, Sub Sections 5.1 to 5.3 without the express permission of the Fixture Secretary